0xC0BEE/versaCRM/project_plan.md

 **All initial project phases (1-11) are now complete.** The platform is feature-rich, stable, and provides a solid foundation for future growth.

 Our strategic vision is now focused on achieving market leadership.
-The next chapter of development is outlined in our new roadmap document:
+The next chapter of development is outlined in our new roadmap document.
+All future planning and progress tracking will be maintained there.

 **[➡️ View the VersaCRM 2.0 Strategic Roadmap](./future_product_roadmap.md)**